bazilinskyy/coupled-sim/README.md

 The host agent may use _Visual syncing_ button to display a red bar across all clients and the host for 1 s to allow for visual synchronization in case screen capture software is used.

 ## Installation
-The simualator was tested on Windows 10 and macOS Mojave.
+The simulator was tested on Windows 11 and macOS Ventura 13.5.
 All functionality is supported by both platforms.
 However, support for input and output devices was tested only on Windows 10.

-After checking out this project, launch Unity Hub to run the simulator with the correct version of Unity (currently **2022.1.23f1**).
+After checking out this project, launch Unity Hub to run the simulator with the correct version of Unity (currently **2022.2.12**).

 ## Running a project
 Select the project from the Unity Hub projects list.
 Wait until the project loads in.
 If it is not in the Unity Hub list (it is the first time you are running the project), it has to be added first - click *Add* and select a folder containing the project files.
 Once the project is loaded into the Unity editor open StartScene scene.
 ![](ReadmeFiles/running.png)
 ### Running simulation as a host
-1. Make sure that all three checkboxes (_Hide Gui_, _Run Trail Sequence Automatically_, _Record Videos_) in _NetworkingManager_ component on _Managers_ game object are unchecked.
+1. Make sure that all three checkboxes (_Hide Gui_, _Run Trial Sequence Automatically_, _Record Videos_) in _NetworkingManager_ component on _Managers_ game object are unchecked.
 2. Press the Play button to run enter _Play Mode_.
 3. Once in _Play Mode_, press _Start Host_ button.
 4. If needed, wait for clients to join.
 5. Once all clients have connected to the host or in case the host is handling the only participant, select one of the experiments listed under _Experiment:_ section.
 6. Assign roles to participants in _Role binding_ section.
 If no role is selected, the participant will run a "headless" mode.
 7. Select one of control modes listed under _Mode_ section.
-8. Start an experiment with the _Initialize experiment_ button - all clients will load selected experiment.
+8. Start an experiment with the _Initialise experiment_ button - all clients will load selected experiment.
 9. Once all connected clients are ready - the experiment scene is fully loaded on each client, press _Start simulation_ button.

 ### Running simulation as a client
-1. Make sure that all three checkboxes - _Hide Gui_, _Run Trail Sequence Automatically_, _Record Videos_ (_Managers_ (game object) -> _NetworkingManager_ (component)), are unchecked.
+1. Make sure that all three checkboxes - _Hide Gui_, _Run Trial Sequence Automatically_, _Record Videos_ (_Managers_ (game object) -> _NetworkingManager_ (component)), are unchecked.
 2. Press the Play button to run enter _Play Mode_.
 3. Once in _Play Mode_, press _Start Client_ button.
 4. Enter the host IP address.